NeuraLegion/sectester-js/packages/repeater/README.md

 ### Implementation details

-Under the hood `Repeater` register `ExecuteRequestEventHandler` in bus, which in turn uses the `RequestRunner` to proceed with request:
+Under the hood, `Repeater` connects to the Bright engine using the WebSocket protocol and then listens for incoming commands from the engine.
+These commands are executed by the `RequestRunner` to process the requests coming from the engine:

 ```ts
 export interface RequestRunner {